Skip to content

 • Get up close and personal with a fascinating dome and feel goosebumps.

-• Explore the area of Omphalion, a circle on the floor used to witness the coronations ceremonies of powerful monarchs who ruled Istanbul in the Eastern Roman Empire.
+• Explore the area of Omphalion, a circle on the floor used to witness the coronation ceremonies of powerful monarchs who ruled Istanbul in the Eastern Roman Empire.

 • Discover other most beautiful art pieces like enormous marble jars dating back to the 3rd century BC, used on special occasions to spurt water.

-• Walking around this fantastic hub is such a wonderful experience that will enable you to appreciate Hagia Sophia’s full splendor.
+• Walking around this fantastic hub is a beautiful experience that will enable you to appreciate Hagia Sophia’s full splendour.

-• Heading to the upper gallery, which has a gorgeous marble entryway, takes you in the whole panorama from a higher vantage point.
+• Heading to the upper gallery, which has a gorgeous marble entryway, gives you a higher vantage point and lets you see the panorama.

 Things not to Do:

-• It is forbidden to enter Hagia Sophia wearing any form of footwear because it is a sacred site that has now become a mosque, as we indicated before.
+• As we indicated before, entering Hagia Sophia wearing footwear is forbidden because it is a sacred site now becoming a mosque.

-• There will be no shorts, short skirts, or even tops with no shoulders.
+• Shorts, short skirts, or even tops with no shoulders are prohibited.
 Women should also wear a hair scarf, which can be found for free at the admission gate.

 • Avoid going there during prayer times.
 It is most likely closed when you arrive.

-Pro Tip: This place is perfect for fun family days out in especially if you decide to hire guides to soak up some cultural and historical backgrounds of Hagia Sophia.
-To not exceed your trip budget, think about a tour package that includes the city’s popular sights.
+Pro Tip: This place is perfect for fun family days, especially if you hire guides to soak up some of Hagia Sophia’s cultural and historical backgrounds.
+Consider a tour package that includes the city’s famous sights not to exceed your trip budget.

 3- Take the Perfect Picture with the Blue Mosque